Adman/MMM-imhdsk/README.md

             header: '<name of the stop> stop',
             position: 'bottom_right',   // You can specify the region
             config: {
-                stopId: id, // Id of the stop (parameter "z" in stop's livetable url) /* other configurations */
+                stopId: id, // Id of the stop (parameter "st" in stop's livetable url) /* other configurations */
             }
         }